 A versatile reporter, Andrea has covered the NBA Finals, MLB Playoffs, Stanley Cup Playoffs, NCAA Men's Basketball Tournament, U.S. Olympic basketball trials, and PGA Championship.

-Kremer began her career in Ardmore, Pennsylvania as the sports editor of the Main Line Chronicle (1982-84).
-A Philadelphia native, she graduated cum laude with a Bachelor of Arts degree from the University of Pennsylvania in 1980.
-Kremer, who was named one of the "Most Influential" moms in the country by Working Mother magazine, is married with one son.
+She graduated from the University of Pennsylvania.
+Andrea, who was named one of the "Most Influential" moms by Working Mother magazine, is married with one son.